How to Write Blog Post with ChatGPT (Dos And Don’ts)

 #1 Creating Value and Originality

-As a mathematical model, ChatGPT operates by taking input and predicting an output based on the patterns it has learned from the data it was trained on.
+ChatGPT takes input and predicts an output based on the patterns it has learned from the data it was trained on.

 It doesn’t possess the ability to think or process information like a human.